 - Work ethic versus Intellect…work ethic can go very far on its own.
 Intellect can easily be wasted without work ethic.

-- Statistics show that the work ethic folks who don’t quite have the natural intellect get into better universities and go further in their careers and generally make more money in their careers than the naturally brilliant folks who skate by on their natural intellect.
+- Statistics show that the work ethic folks who don’t quite have the work ethic get into better universities and go further in their careers and generally make more money in their careers than the naturally brilliant folks who skate by on their natural intellect.

 - Demonstrated work ethic gets more job opportunities than pure intellect